 Starting the Application

-It’s important to understand that the initial application process for Social Security Disability (SSDI) can take anywhere from three to six months.
+It’s important to understand that the initial application process for SSDI can take anywhere from three to six months.
 That’s what makes it so important to start working on your application as soon as possible.

 The first step is to complete the disability application and submit it to the Social Security Office.